Sailboat Rudders

 Full length skegs provide a high degree of rudder security but can be generate high helm loads, requiring a long cockpit-sweeping tiller or wheel steering.

-Half-skegs can solve this problem as they allow for a semi-balanced rudder.
+Half-skegs can solve this issue as they allow for a semi-balanced rudder.

 Transom-Hung Rudders